mahmoudtawfik1998/job-portal-laravel/README.md

 # Job Portal System

-A job portal web application built with Laravel that allows employers to post jobs and job seekers to apply and track their applications.
+A full-featured Job Portal system built with Laravel that allows employers to post jobs and track applicants efficiently.
 ---

 ## 🚀 Features